 Board Vice President

-Laurie O’Hara is the Director of Business Development and Marketing for Working Solutions, a non-profit microlender.
-She brings over 20 years experience in marketing and acquisitions of credit products, having worked as a Director for JPMorgan Chase and Citibank in New York City.
-Laurie is the founder of Olita Inc, a skincare company for the outdoors.
+Laurie is the founder and CEO of Olita Inc, an eco-friendly skincare company for the outdoors.
+Prior to going full time at her own business, she was the Director of Business Development and Marketing for Working Solutions for nearly seven years.
 She holds an MBA from the American Graduate School of International Management and a BA from the University of Colorado.
-Laurie also serves on the boards of the Marin County Childcare Council and Downtown Streets Team of Marin.
+The VP of MCM’s Board, Laurie also serves on the boards of the Marin County Childcare Council and Downtown Streets Team of Marin.
 Laurie lives in Marin County with her husband and four children.

 A native of San Francisco and current resident of Marin County, Larkin has well over a decade of experience in providing youth and family services, both as a direct care provider and as an administrator.
 She has worked with Seneca Family of Agencies since 2009 and is currently the Programs Director for Seneca in Marin county, which provides an array of intensive services for youth and families navigating the foster care, juvenile justice, and special education systems.
 When Larkin isn’t engaging in ways to contribute to and participate in the Marin community, she’s spending time with her partner and small daughter and getting into the ocean as much as possible.

 Luis is a first-generation college student who grew up in Firebaugh, CA. Luis is currently a Bilingual Social Services worker for Marin County Aging and Adult Services, a member of the Cultural Competency Advisory Board for Behavioral Health and Recovery Services,and a Bargaining Unit 10 Director for Marin Association of Public Employees.
 Prior to working for the County of Marin, Luis worked for theMulticultural Center of Marin in partnership with Marin County Community School as a Peer supervisor working alongside teenage at-risk youth.